MiniGameWorlds/MiniGameWorld/resources/userWiki/english/making-minigame-guide.md

 ## - Custom Data
 - Minigame Developer can add custom data
-- Minigame User can play with edit custom data
+- Minigame User can play and edit custom data
-### How to set
+### How to register
 - Override `registerCustomData()` and add data
 ```java
 @Override